 Celtics vs. Mavericks odds, prediction, spread, time: 2026 NBA picks for Friday, March 6 from proven model

-SportsLine's model reveals its Dallas Mavericks vs. Boston Celtics predictions and Friday NBA picks as Jayson Tatum could make his season debut for Boston
+SportsLine's model reveals its Dallas Mavericks vs. Boston Celtics predictions and Friday NBA picks as Jayson Tatum is set to make his season debut for Boston

-The top storyline in the NBA is happening when the Dallas Mavericks face the Boston Celtics on Friday, Jayson Tatum could potentially make his season debut for the Celtics after tearing his right Achilles tendon last May during the second round of the playoffs.
-Tatum has been described as "ready to go," according to ESPN, though he is officially listed as questionable.
-Tatum, along with the Celtics, will make a final decision on his status for Friday night.
-Dallas is coming off a 114-115 loss at Orlando on Thursday, while Boston dropped a 118-89 decision at Charlotte on Wednesday.
+The top storyline in the NBA is happening when the Dallas Mavericks face the Boston Celtics on Friday.
+Jayson Tatum is set to make his season debut for the Celtics after tearing his right Achilles tendon last May during the second round of the playoffs.
+Tatum was initially listed as questionable, but has been updated to available on the latest injury report.
+His over/under for projected points is 11.5.
+Dallas is coming off a 115-114 loss at Orlando on Thursday, while Boston dropped a 118-89 decision at Charlotte on Wednesday.
 The Mavericks (21-41), who have lost five in a row, are 7-21 on the road this season.
 The Celtics (41-21) have won three of their last six games and are 21-10 on their home floor.

 Tipoff from TD Garden in Boston is set for 7 p.m.
 ET.
-The Mavs are 2-9-1 ATS in their last 12 games against the Celtics.
-The Celtics are 15.5-point favorites in the latest Mavericks vs. Celtics odds from DraftKings Sportsbook, while the over/under for total points scored is 225.5.
+The Celtics are 14.5-point favorites in the latest Mavericks vs. Celtics odds from DraftKings Sportsbook, while the over/under for total points scored is 225.5.
 Before making any Celtics vs. Mavericks picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your first $5+ bet wins: